darianrosebrook/design/docs/guides/canvas-remediation.md

 # Designer Canvas Remediation Guide

 ## Context
 The current VS Code integration renders only the placeholder properties webview while leaving the actual design surface unhosted.
-Core canvas packages (`canvas-engine`, `canvas-renderer-dom`, `properties-panel`, `mcp-adapter`) are present but wired together minimally, which blocks the Figma-like workflow shown in `examples/Screenshot 2025-10-01 at 10.22.32 AM.png`.
+Core canvas packages (`canvas-engine`, `canvas-renderer-dom`, `properties-panel`, `mcp-adapter`) are present but wired together minimally, which blocks the design canvas workflow shown in `examples/Screenshot 2025-10-01 at 10.22.32 AM.png`.
 This guide documents the work needed to deliver a performant, deterministic, and agent-friendly canvas experience inside VS Code/Cursor.

 Each section below covers: objective, concrete steps, pitfalls, and code references or pseudocode for implementation.